charlottenguyen05/hopn/README.md

-# HOPn - Hub of Projects & Networks
+# HOPn Experiences Project

 A modern web application built with Next.js 15 that showcases experiences and provides a seamless booking system.
-HOPn represents "Hop into Innovation," "Hub of Projects & Networks," and "Higher Order Prototyping Network."

 ## 🚀 Features